-The AMHS Long-Range Plan (LRP) is developed by AMHS, a division of the Alaska State DOT&PF, in consultation with Alaska Marine Highway Operations Board (AMHOB) and the communities it serves with the purpose to guide capital and operating investments to incrementally achieve the 2045 vision for the system.
+The AMHS Long-Range Plan (LRP) is developed by AMHS, a division of Alaska DOT&PF, in consultation with Alaska Marine Highway Operations Board (AMHOB) and the communities it serves with the purpose to guide capital and operating investments to incrementally achieve the 2045 vision for the system.
 The LRP serves as a guide for AMHS, identifying goals and priorities and outlining investments to make those goals a reality.
 This plan will guide investments in the fleet, terminals, and operational elements vital to AMHS success such as its workforce, management infrastructure and operational tools.

-The requirements of the Long-Range Plan are set forth in Alaska Statute (AS) 19.65.011.
+The requirements of the LRP are set forth in Alaska Statute (AS) 19.65.011.